With school back in full swing, many of us are still getting to grips with…

 Start by making a timetable for lessons and break times.
 Arrange subjects so that there is a mix of favourite subjects and those which your child may not enjoy as much each day.
 Perhaps start and end the day with those they enjoy the most and where possible have a dedicated study space.

 Luckily, we live in a world where modern technology is making communication and learning from home even more accessible for all.
 There are various different tools available online for teaching, for both parents and children.
 The BBC has a breadth of learning resources for different age groups across both primary and secondary school as well as a variety of lessons.
-In addition to this there are many sites which are now offering free access to their resources in light of the current situation; twinkl resources, for example, are offering free access for 1 month to all of their resources.
+The BBC has also recently announced it will be delivering its biggest education offering in its history, devoting significant airtime to education on BBC Two for those with limited online access, in addition to its online resources; offering something for children of all ages.

 In addition to online resources, why not make some of your own.
 Arts and crafts activities are great fun for children and can teach them a variety of skills; why not suggest making some paintings or cards for family and friends.